gamiphy/android-sdk/README.md

         })
 ```

-- OnAuthTrigger: this listener has OnAuthTrigger method, this method called when the bot requires login/signup for the user or the login button inside bot clicked.
+- OnAuthTrigger: this listener has OnAuthTrigger method, this method is called when the widget requires login/signup for the user or the login button inside the widget is clicked.
  isSignUp true for signup redirection, isSignUp false for login redirection.
 ```kotlin
 GamiBot.getInstance().registerGamiphyOnAuthTrigger(object : OnAuthTrigger {